hybridgroup/cylon-force/README.md

   },
 ```

-but if you are part of an organization and the objects and stream events you are trying to update or connect to are part of
+However if you are part of an organization and having trouble updating objects and streaming events you need to provide
-that organization you need to authentica using also your org credentials, this is pretty much the same thanthe oauth2 credentials,
+the organization credentials for authentication, this is orgCreds/oauth2 credentials,
-in this case you can either use `orgCreds` or `oauth2` as the name of the parameter being passed, see an example below.
+in this case you can either pass `orgCreds` or `oauth2` parameter to the connection, as shown below:

 ```javascript
 var cylon = require('cylon');